russelrk/Stock_Forecasting_Hobby/README.md

 ### Overview
 In this project, we harness the power of web scraping and pre-trained language models to perform sentiment analysis on stock news headlines.
-Furthermore, we implement machine learning algorithms to forecast stock movements using a combination of sentiment analysis results and historical stock data.
+Furthermore, we implement machine learning algorithms to forecast stock movements using a combination of sentiment analysis results and historical stock data. currently I don't include sentiment analysis in the stock forcasting, however, I intend to inlcude this in future

 ### Features